Random spanning forests and hyperbolic symmetry: The arboreal gas and uniform forest model

 Thus on $\Z^{2}$ the behaviour of the arboreal gas is completely different from that of Bernoulli percolation.
 The absence of a phase transition can be non-rigorously predicted from the representation of the arboreal gas as the $q\to 0$ limit (with $p=\beta q$ fixed) of the random cluster model with $q>0$~\cite{PhysRevLett.98.030602}.
 We briefly describe how this prediction can be made.
 The critical point of the random cluster model for $q\geq 1$ on $\Z^{2}$ is known to be $p_{c}(q)=\sqrt{q}/(1+\sqrt{q})$~\cite{MR2948685}.
 Conjecturally, this formula holds for $q>0$.
 Thus $p_{c}(q)\sim \sqrt{q}$ as $q\downarrow 0$, and by assuming continuity in $q$ one obtains $\beta_{c}=\infty$ for the arboreal gas.
 This heuristic applies also to the triangular and hexagonal lattices.
 Our proof is in fact quite robust, and applies to much more general recurrent two-dimensional graphs.
 We have focused on $\Z^{2}$ for the sake of concreteness.

 This absence of percolation is not believed to persist in dimensions $d\geq 3$: we expect that there is a percolative transition on $\Z^{d}$ with $d\geq 3$.
 In the next section we will discuss the conjectural behaviour of the arboreal gas on $\Z^{d}$ for all $d\geq 2$.
 Before this, we outline how we obtain the above results.
 Our starting point is an alternate formulation of the arboreal gas.
 Namely, in \cite{MR3622573,MR2437672,MR2110547} it was noticed that the arboreal gas can be represented in terms of a model of fermions, and that this fermionic model can be extended to a sigma model with values in the superhemisphere.
 We also use this fermionic representation, but our results rely in an essential way on the new observation that this model is most naturally connected to a sigma model taking values in a \emph{hyperbolic} superspace.
 Similar sigma models have recently received a great deal of attention due to their relationship with random band matrices and reinforced random walks~\cite{MR2728731,MR4021254,MR3420510,1907.07949}.
 We will discuss the connection between our techniques and these papers after introducing the sigma models relevant to the present paper.
+A key step in our proof is the following integral formula for connection probabilities in the arboreal gas (see Corollary~\ref{cor:horo-pin2} for a version with general edge weights):